 Some additional time–concentration curves for EEn can be found here.
 As can be seen, EEn lasts longer than other commonly used parenteral estradiol esters and can be injected less frequently.
 It can also allow for steadier estradiol levels and less variation than other estradiol esters.

 A structural comparison of EEn with other estradiol esters can be found here.
 Basically, EEn has a couple more carbon atoms added to the fatty acid ester moiety compared to EV.
 This makes it more fat-soluble and hence last longer with intramuscular or subcutaneous injection (which form a long-lasting depot in muscle and/or fat tissue at the site of injection).

 For high-dose parenteral estradiol monotherapy, a dose of EEn of 10 mg once every 2 weeks by i.m. injection may be a good regimen (Aly W., 2020).
 A 3-week dosing regimen, for instance with 15 mg per dose, may also be feasible although with greater variation in estradiol levels.
-It should be noted that the dosages of parenteral estradiol esters recommended by Lena and Lilian (e.g., 7 mg/5 days for EV) are in our opinion excessive and likely to pose unnecessary health risks (Sam S., 2020).
+It should be noted that the dosages of parenteral estradiol esters recommended by Lena and Lilian (e.g., 7 mg/5 days for EV) are excessive and may pose unnecessary health risks (Aly W., 2020; Sam S., 2020).

-EEn is an optimal choice relative to other commmonly used estradiol esters when a longer injection interval is desired.
-With that said however, it should be cautioned that these EEn products are homebrewed preparations not subject to regulations and their quality and safety cannot be guaranteed.
-We do not endorse the use of these products but rather merely seek to inform.
+EEn is a favorable choice relative to other commmonly used estradiol esters when a longer injection interval is desired.
+With that said however, it should be cautioned that these EEn products are homebrewed preparations not subject to regulations and their quality and safety are not guaranteed.
+We do not endorse the use of these products and only seek to inform.